sysbio-curie/biodica-environment/_docs/tutorials/tuto_gsea.md

 Given a pre-defined set of genes (e.g. genes participating in one metabolic pathway, or sharing the same gene ontology), we aim to find out if the members of the set are upregulated in our study, down-regulated, or randomly distributed thus obtaining no significant enrichment.

-The following screenshot shows what GSEA results table looks like.
+The following screenshot shows how GSEA results table looks like.
 All the results are saved in (BIODICA/work/OVCA_GSEA) directory.
 The results are filtered for those enrichments which have at least k top contributing genes in the leading edge set and which p-value, corrected for multiple testing, is less than the 'adjusted p-value threshold' (in our tutorial k=5 and p_value threshold = 0.01).

 <center><img src="https://codimd.math.cnrs.fr/uploads/upload_a233e9d447de3b27dbea4977824535a2.png" style="width:1150px;height:auto;" ></center>